neondatabase/neon/docs/rfcs/025-generation-numbers.md

 ### Summary

-- **Generation numbers** are introduced for tenants when attached to a pageserver
+- A per-tenant **generation number** is introduced to uniquely identifying tenant attachments to pageserver processes.

-  - attachment generation increments each time the control plane modifies a tenant (`Project`)'s assigned pageserver, or when the assigned pageserver restarts
+  - This generation number increments each time the control plane modifies a tenant (`Project`)'s assigned pageserver, or when the assigned pageserver restarts.
   - the control plane is the authority for generation numbers: only it may increment a generation number.

 - **Object keys are suffixed** with the generation number
-- **Safety for multiply-attached tenants** is provided by the tenant attach generation in the object key: the competing pageservers will not try to write to the same keys.
+- **Safety for multiply-attached tenants** is provided by the generation number in the object key: the competing pageservers will not try to write to the same keys.
 - **Safety in split brain for multiple nodes running with the same node ID** is provided by the pageserver calling out to the control plane